leftthomas/DGCNN/README.md

 Visdom now can be accessed by going to `127.0.0.1:8097/env/$data_type` in your browser, `$data_type` means the dataset type which you are training.

 ## Benchmarks
+Default PyTorch Adam optimizer hyper-parameters were used without learning rate scheduling.
+The model was trained with 100 epochs and batch size of 20 on a NVIDIA GTX 1070 GPU.

+Here is tiny difference between this code and office paper. **X** is defined as a concatenated matrix of vertex labels、 vertex attributes and normalized node degrees.

 <table>
   <thead>
     <tr>